Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 Subscription models, where providers pay a recurring fee to access the platform or premium features, can create more predictable income once you’ve validated supply and demand.
 Listing fees offer a simple way to monetize without taking a cut of transactions, while value-added services like insurance, verification, or promoted listings unlock additional revenue streams.

 As your marketplace matures, you can combine multiple models to optimize both growth and profitability.
-For example, Etsy uses the following revenue streams:
+For example, Etsy uses the following revenue streams in peer-to-peer selling:

 Businesses with network effects often scale much quicker than those without.
 More customers mean more demand, which brings in more suppliers.
 More suppliers mean more selection, which creates a better customer experience and brings in more customers.